weiwenwu12/DRONE/README.md

 DRONE focuses on reconstructing  good images from CT scanner with 60 views of fan-beam geometry.
 # DRONE: Dual-domain Residual-based Optimization Network for Sparse-view CT Reconstruction

 Before using this code, you need to install Python and the TensorFlow library.
-The code, trained models and test datasets can be downloaded from google drive(https://drive.google.com/file/d/1URz5yZUySBuP49qZCru3s769g3eeEIEU/view?usp=sharing) or Zenode (https://zenodo.org/record/4724096)
+The code, trained models and test datasets can be downloaded from Zenode (https://zenodo.org/record/4724096)

 If you use the code, please cite our work
 @article{
-	title={ DRONE: Dual-domain Residual-based Optimization Network for Sparse-view CT Reconstruction }, author={Wu, Weiwen; Hu, Dianlin; Yu, Hengyong; Niu,Chuang; Vardhanabhuti, Varut and Wang, Ge}, year={2021}
+	title={ DRONE: Dual-domain Residual-based Optimization Network for Sparse-view CT Reconstruction }, author={Wu, Weiwen; Hu, Dianlin; Yu, Hengyong; Niu,Chuang; Vardhanabhuti, Varut and Wang, Ge}, year={2021}; Publisher: {IEEE Transaction on Medical Imaging}
 }

 If you have any question about the code, please contact with the author, email: weiwenwu12@gmail.com.